Lord-Cinders/CGarColl/readme.md

 }FieldsNode;
 ````
-utility fuctions available for this structure are:
+utility functions available for this structure are:
 ````
 void printField(FieldsNode node);
 ````

-To link the fields of a `struct` with its node, first, create an array of `FieldNodes` containing the initialization arrays of individual nodes using the macro `FIELDINFO(Struct, Fieldname, type, nestedstruct)`
+To link the fields of a `struct` with its Node, first, create an array of `FieldNodes` containing the initialization arrays of individual nodes using the macro `FIELDINFO(Struct, Fieldname, type, nestedstruct).`

 ````
 FieldsNode fieldarray[] = {